-Other budgeted projects include \$150,000 for fleet vehicle replacements (with electric motors), \$175,000 for Hangar One door and various smaller projects.
+Budgeted projects include \$120,000 for fleet vehicle replacements (with electric motors), \$450,000 Fuel Pump Skid, \$140,000 for two electric ground power units and various smaller projects.

-The District policy relating to the designation of unrestricted net position was reviewed and revised in 2023; the policy will be a tool for communicating the Board's plans for the accumulated net position of the District and corresponding reserve strategies.
+The District policy relating to the designation of unrestricted net position was reviewed and revised in 2023.
+The policy will be a tool for communicating the Board's plans for the accumulated net position of the district and corresponding reserve strategies.